 Investment Strategy.
 Depending on the beneficiary's age, contributions to this investment option will be placed in one of nine age bands, each of which has a different investment objective and investment strategy.
-The age bands for younger beneficiaries seek a favorable long-term return by investing primarily in mutual funds that primarily invest in equity securities (including real estate securities), which may have greater potential for returns than debt securities, but which also have greater risk than debt securities.
-As a beneficiary nears college age, the age bands invest less in mutual funds that invest primarily in equity securities (including real estate securities) and invest more heavily in mutual funds that invest primarily in debt securities and in a funding agreement to preserve capital.
+The age bands for younger beneficiaries seek a favorable long-term return by investing primarily in mutual funds that primarily invest in equity securities, which may have greater potential for returns than debt securities, but which also have greater risk than debt securities.
+As a beneficiary nears college age, the age bands invest less in mutual funds that invest primarily in equity securities and invest more heavily in mutual funds that invest in fixed-income securities and in a funding agreement to preserve capital.

-Aggressive Allocation Option
+• Aggressive Allocation Option